framer/motion/api/framer-motion.api.md

     const // @beta (undocumented)
     relativeTo: (idOrElem: string | HTMLElement) => ({ x, y }: Point) => Point | undefined;
 }

+// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "ReducedMotion" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function ReducedMotion({ children, enabled }: Props): JSX.Element;

 // @public (undocumented)
 export interface RelayoutInfo {